Hourglass: Modern symbolic uses

 Recognition of the hourglass as a symbol of time has survived its obsolescence as a timekeeper.
-For example, the American television soap opera Days of Our Lives, since its first broadcast in 1965, has displayed an hourglass in its opening credits, with the narration, "Like sands through the hourglass, so are the days of our lives," spoken by Macdonald Carey.
+For example, the American television soap opera Days of Our Lives (1965–present) displays an hourglass in its opening credits, with narration by Macdonald Carey: "Like sands through the hourglass, so are the days of our lives."

-Various computer graphical user interfaces may change the pointer to an hourglass during a period when the program is in the middle of a task, and may not accept user input.
-During that period other programs, for example in different windows, may work normally.
+Various computer graphical user interfaces may change the pointer to an hourglass while the program is in the middle of a task, and may not accept user input.
+During that period of time, other programs, such as those open in other windows, may work normally.
 When such an hourglass does not disappear, it suggests a program is in an infinite loop and needs to be terminated, or is waiting for some external event (such as the user inserting a CD).

 Unicode has an HOURGLASS symbol at U+231B (⌛).

+In the 21st century, the Extinction symbol came into use as a symbol of the Holocene extinction and climate crisis.
+The symbol features an hourglass to represent time "running out" for extinct and endangered species, and also to represent time "running out" for climate change mitigation.

 Hourglass motif

 Because of its symmetry, graphic signs resembling an hourglass are seen in the art of cultures which never encountered such objects.
 Vertical pairs of triangles joined at the apex are common in Native American art; both in North America, where it can represent, for example, the body of the Thunderbird or (in more elongated form) an enemy scalp, and in South America, where it is believed to represent a Chuncho jungle dweller.
 In Zulu textiles they symbolise a married man, as opposed to a pair of triangles joined at the base, which symbolise a married woman.
 Neolithic examples can be seen among Spanish cave paintings.
 Observers have even given the name "hourglass motif" to shapes which have more complex symmetry, such as a repeating circle and cross pattern from the Solomon Islands.
-Both the members of Project Tic Toc, from television series the Time Tunnel and the Challengers of the Unknown use symbols of the hourglass representing either time travel or time running out.
+Both the members of Project Tic Toc from the television series The Time Tunnel and the Challengers of the Unknown use symbols of the hourglass, representing either time travel or time running out.